-This time, Morita-san takes us along on a culture walk and today, he’s joined by Pamela, a German-born editor at LIVE JAPAN.
-The destination is Chichibu in Saitama Prefecture, northwest of Tokyo.
+Chichibu, in Saitama Prefecture, is just northwest of Tokyo.
 The town is famous for the Chichibu Night Festival, a stunning event that has been registered as a UNESCO intangible cultural heritage.
 But what other things are there to discover in and around Chichibu?
+This time, Morita-san is joined by Pamela, a German-born editor at LIVE JAPAN.

 We meet at Seibu Chichibu Station and will move on to the neighboring Yokose Station from there.

-Terasaka Rice Terrace: Pondering the Coexistence Between Nature and Humans with Mount Bukō Towering in the Distance
+Terasaka Rice Terrace: Gorgeous Fields with Mount Bukō Towering in the Distance

 Morita-san took the Red Arrow express train to get to Yokose Station from Tokyo where he meets Pamela.
 From there, the first spot to visit on our Culture Walk is the Terasaka Rice Terrace.